Martello tower

 A Martello tower is a type of small defensive fort that was built across the British Empire during the 19th century, from the time of the French Revolutionary Wars onwards.
-Most were for coastal defense.
+Most were for coastal defence.

 A Martello tower stands up to 40 ft high, with two floors and a typical garrison of one officer and 15–25 men.
 The round structure and thick solid masonry walls made it resistant to cannon fire, while its height made it an ideal platform for a single heavy artillery piece, mounted on the flat roof and able to traverse over a complete 360 degrees.
 A few towers had moats or other batteries and works attached for extra defence.

-The Martello tower was used during the first half of the 19th century, but became obsolete with the introduction of powerful rifled artillery.
-Many have survived to the present day, often preserved as historic monuments.
+Martello towers were used during the first half of the 19th century, but became obsolete with the introduction of powerful rifled artillery.
+Many have survived, often preserved as historic monuments.